-While your professor will provide background on the authors, works, and time periods for the reading in this class, this is not solely a lecture class.
-Since your learning and the enjoyment of the class will be enhanced greatly by class discussion, expect many opportunities to share your questions, opinions, and thoughts with the class and in small groups.
+While your professor will provide background on the authors, works, and time periods for the reading in this class, your learning and the enjoyment of the class will be enhanced greatly by class discussion, so expect many opportunities each class period to share your questions, opinions, and thoughts with the class and in small groups.

-Read closely, think deeply, jot down your questions, and come prepared!
+Read closely, think deeply, and come prepared!